 This platform is definitely targeted more at laptop and desktop users.

 Something to keep in mind is that you are also limited to posting 30 posts a month with the free version.
 This platform isn't for you if you are posting content more than once a day.

 As for analytics, you get the basic information like engagement rate on your photo, but only on the posts that you schedule through Later.
 So, if you posted a video or carousel directly through Instagram, Later would not be able to give you any in depth information.

-Since I also want to engage with my audience straight after posting, the fact Preview doesn't have an autopost feature really doesn't hinder me that much.
+Since I also want to engage with my audience straight after posting, the fact Preview only has a paid autopost feature really doesn't hinder me that much.

 Preview analytics are basic but useful.
 They include engagement rates per day or per post.
 It also shows you numbers by single photos, videos or carousels so you can see which type of post is working for you.

 You can view your upcoming schedule in the calendar tab by day, week, or month.
 My favourite part, though, is the unlimited amount of photos you can store and are allowed to post in a month.